Mesabloo/coqide.kak/README.md

 - The whole codebase (mainly the Rust code) lacks documentation.
   This is crucial.
 - We need a way to interrupt the processing of a Coq statement if it takes too long.
-- When adding multiple statements, the parser seems to take quite a long time.
-  Not sure if this is caused by the code directly, or the whole bash loop on the Kakoune side.
 - :warning: Bugs are yet to be found!
 If you find any, please report them.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.